gymrek-lab/TRTools/trtools/statSTR/README.rst

   Only called alleles are included in the list.
 If there are no called alleles, '.' is emitted.
 * :code:`--hwep`: Output Hardy Weinberg p-values per locus.
 * :code:`--het`: Output heterozygosity of each locus.
-* :code:`--entropy`: Output the entropy of the distribution of alleles at each locus in bits.
+* :code:`--entropy`: Output the bit-entropy of the distribution of alleles at each locus.
-  (Entropy is a measurement of how complicated a locus is.
-Loci with higher entropies have more alleles or have allele frequencies which are more evenly distributed.
-Entropy is a more descriptive measurement of locus complexity than heterozygosity for loci with more than two alleles because it not only distinguishes between heterozygous and homozygous genotypes, but also among different heterozygous and different homozygous genotypes.
-See `wikipedia <https://en.wikipedia.org/wiki/Information_content>`_ for the mathematical definition of entropy.)
+  Entropy is a measurement of how hard it is to predict genotypes at a locus, where higher entropy values indicate more complex loci.
+See `wikipedia <https://en.wikipedia.org/wiki/Information_content>`_ for the mathematical definition of entropy.
 * :code:`--mean`: Output mean allele length.
 * :code:`--mode`: Output mode allele length.
 * :code:`--var`: Output variance of allele length.